Drinking Water Revolving Fund

 The Drinking Water Revolving Fund (DWRF) provides below market rate loans for public water system improvements.
-The first step for obtaining a loan is to place a project on the Project Priority List.
-The Instructions for placing projects on the Project Priority List as well as the Time Line can assist you with how to submit a proposal.
+The first step for obtaining a loan is to place a project on the Project Priority List (PPL).
+The Instructions for placing projects on the PPL as well as the Dates to Know can assist you with how to submit a proposal.
+Once a project is listed on the PPL the water system will also need to send a request to the Minnesota Public Facilities Authority to place the project on the Intended Use Plan (IUP).
+A water system can apply for the PPL and IUP in the same fiscal year.
 There is no obligation to obtain a loan if a project is listed.
 Likewise, there is no guarantee that every listed project will be funded.

 Funding priority goes to projects that: